When is there a Representer Theorem? Reflexive Banach spaces: Existence of Representer Theorems

-\begin{subproof}[Extend the bound around the circle] The fact that we can extend the bound around the circle is clear.
-In our previous work~\cite{schlegel2018} we already showed that it is true for points of smoothness.
+\begin{subproof}[Extend the bound around the circle] The fact that we can extend the bound around the circle is clear by the same argument as in our previous work~\cite{schlegel2019}.
+The idea is that we can repeatedly move along tangents around the circle without moving to far away from it, as illustrated in \cref{fig:radiating_bound}.
+For points of smoothness of the norm we already showed in~\cite{schlegel2019} that if we take small enough steps along tangents we can get all the way around the circle without getting too far away from it.
 In points of non-smoothness we have more than one tangent to the ball.
-But as the tangential bound on $\Omega$ holds for every tangent it is obviously always possible to choose a tangent which stays arbitrary close to the circle.\\ \ \\ It is further clear that $\Omega$ has to be constant along any straight section of any given ball centred at the origin since any two points along a straight section of the ball are directly connected by a tangent so that the tangential bound applies in both directions and $\Omega$ has to be equal on both points.
-This completes the proof. \end{subproof} \end{proof}
+But as the tangential bound on $\Omega$ holds for every tangent it is obviously always possible to choose a tangent which stays arbitrary close to the circle. \end{subproof} \end{proof} Seeing that this result is effectively the same as what we proved for uniform Banach spaces in~\cite{schlegel2019} it is not surprising that the main result describing admissible regularisers for strictly convex Banach spaces is the same as for uniform Banach spaces.
+We can obtain the same closed form characterisation as before, saying that admissible regularisers are almost radially symmetric.

-It remains to put these results together to prove that indeed every admissible regulariser is almost radially symmetric in the sense of \cref{thm:almost_radially_symmetric_reflexive}.
-This proof is almost identical to the one for uniform Banach spaces presented in the authors work~\cite{schlegel2018}, only \cref{sbpf:mollified_regularizer}, the integral estimate for radial mollification, requires a little extra work.
-For completeness we present the full proof here.\\

-\begin{proof}[Of \cref{thm:almost_radially_symmetric_reflexive}] \begin{subproof}[$\Omega$ continuous in radial direction implies $\Omega$ radially symmetric] We first show that the assumption that $\Omega$ is continuous in radial direction is sufficient to conclude that it has to be radially symmetric.
-We prove this by contradiction.
-Assume $\Omega$ is admissible and continuous in radial direction but not radially symmetric.
-Then there exists a radius $r$ so that $\Omega$ is not constant on the circle with radius $r$ and hence there are two points $f$ and $g$ of norm $r$ so that, without loss of generality, $\Omega(f)>\Omega(g)$.\\ But then by \cref{lma:circular_bound} for all $1<\lambda\in\R$ we have $\Omega(\lambda g)\geq\Omega(f)$ and thus as $\Omega$ non-negative and non-decreasing $\modulus{\Omega(\lambda g)-\Omega(g)}\geq\modulus{\Omega(f)-\Omega(g)}>0$ contradicting radial continuity of $\Omega$.
-Hence $\Omega$ has to be constant along every circle as claimed.\\ \end{subproof}